-Just a few hundred yards or so around the north of Kikaua point is Kukio Beach.
-This long ribbon of sand is a pretty beach to walk along but not great for swimming with the many lava rocks lining the shore.
+A short distance north of Kikaua point is Kukio Beach This long ribbon of sand is a pretty beach to walk along but not great for swimming with the many lava rocks lining the shore.

 Continuing along the shoreline beyond Kukio Beach, you will pick up a paved sidewalk that passes by the Four Seasons Hualalai Resort and golf course.
 Beyond Four Seasons you can walk along a quiet beach fronting what remains of the Kona Village Resort, which closed following heavy damage sustained during the March, 2011 tsunami.